ernanhughes/cellular-automata-book/chapters/Chapter_01_Introduction_to_Cellular_Automata.md

 ### Practical Applications in Programming
 1. **Modeling**: CAs are widely used in simulations (e.g., ecosystem dynamics, disease spread).
-2. **Optimization**: CAs can solve problems like pathfinding and resource allocation.
+2. **Optimization**: CAs can solve problems like path finding and resource allocation.
 3. **Generative Design**: Used in procedural content generation for games and art.
 4. **Data Processing**: Applications in compression, cryptography, and noise reduction.